Lawlez/sickTools/README.md

 - [x] [nmap-vulners](https://github.com/vulnersCom/nmap-vulners) | active |: extension to NMAP that chekcs for more known vulns
 - [ ] [lesspass](https://github.com/lesspass/lesspass) | new |: stateless open source password manager
 - [ ] [GrantProxy](https://grantproxy.com/) | new |: Turn your web browser into a magic proxy server in one click.
+- [ ] [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) | new |: A delightful community-driven framework for managing your zsh configuration.
+Includes 200+ plugins

 # sickGuides
 a collection of useful guides or tutorials to stay safe.